£30 booking deposit – Non-refundable on bookings cancelled 24hours prior to appointment

 • Yellowing of skin and eyes (jaundice)

 • Bleeding from the mouth, nose or eyes

 • Vomiting blood or blood in stools

 When symptoms reach this more serious stage, consequences can be fatal so seek medical attention immediately.

 There is currently no cure for yellow fever.
-Serious symptoms will need to be monitored and may need to be treated in hospital, so you should seek urgent medical attention if you experience any.
+Serious symptoms will need to be monitored and may need to be treated in a hospital, so you should seek urgent medical attention if you experience any.

-Even though the yellow fever vaccination protects you against the virus, it’s important to take precautions to reduce the risk of getting bitten and contracting other mosquito spread diseases.
+Even though the yellow fever vaccination protects you against the virus, it’s important to take precautions to reduce the risk of getting bitten and contracting other mosquito-spread diseases.
 Preventative methods include:

 • Cover exposed skin when you’re outside both day and night